Middle Chinese: Initials

 The voicing distinction is retained in modern Wu and Old Xiang dialects, but has disappeared from other varieties.
-In Min dialects the retroflex dentals are represented with the dentals, while elsewhere they have merged with the retroflex sibilants.
+In Min dialects the retroflex stops have merged with the dental stops, while elsewhere they have merged with the retroflex sibilants.
 In the south these have also merged with the dental sibilants, but the distinction is retained in most Mandarin dialects.
 The palatal series of modern Mandarin dialects, resulting from a merger of palatal allophones of dental sibilants and velars, is a much more recent development, unconnected with the earlier palatal consonants.

 Finals

 The remainder of a syllable after the initial consonant is the final, represented in the Qieyun by several equivalent second fanqie spellers.
 Each final is contained within a single rhyme class, but a rhyme class may contain between one and four finals.
 Finals are usually analysed as consisting of an optional medial, either a semivowel, reduced vowel or some combination of these, a vowel, an optional final consonant and a tone.
 Their reconstruction is much more difficult than the initials due to the combination of multiple phonemes into a single class.

 The generally accepted final consonants are semivowels //j// and //w//, nasals //m//, //n// and //ŋ//, and stops //p//, //t// and //k//.
 Some authors also propose codas //wŋ// and //wk//, based on the separate treatment of certain rhyme classes in the dictionaries.
 Finals with vocalic and nasal codas may have one of three tones, named level, rising and departing.
 Finals with stop codas are distributed in the same way as corresponding nasal finals, and are described as their entering tone counterparts.

 There is much less agreement regarding the medials and vowels.
 It is generally agreed that "closed" finals had a rounded glide //w// or vowel //u//, and that the vowels in "outer" finals were more open than those in "inner" finals.

 The interpretation of the "divisions" is more controversial.
 Three classes of Qieyun finals occur exclusively in the first, second or fourth rows of the rime tables, respectively, and have thus been labelled finals of divisions I, II and IV.

 The remaining finals are labelled division-III finals because they occur in the third row, but they may also occur in the second or fourth rows for some initials.
 Most linguists agree that division-III finals contained a //j// medial and that division-I finals had no such medial, but further details vary between reconstructions.
 To account for the many rhyme classes distinguished by the Qieyun, Karlgren proposed 16 vowels and 4 medials.
 Later scholars have proposed numerous variations.